ian29/git-tutorial/git-tutorial.md

 ### Git Tags

 If you want or need to remember important commits, you can use <code>git tag</code>.
 As you will probably want to include a message relating the significance of your tag, run <code>git tag -a _your-tag-message_</code>.
 Tags are useful in that they allow you to reference important moments in your project's development.
-Using `git diff _your-tag-mesasge_` will display all changes to your current working tree since you made that tag:
+Using <code>git diff _your-tag-mesasge_</code> will display all changes to your current working tree since you made that tag:

 ![](https://img.skitch.com/20111202-di9jm4d68cw2gbqqc5fjkguj5p.png)